Hope Williams Brady

 Hope Williams Brady is a fictional character from Days of Our Lives, an American soap opera on the NBC network.
-Created by writer William J. Bell, she was portrayed by Kristian Alfonso on and off from April 1983 to October 2020.
+Created by writer William J. Bell, she was portrayed by Kristian Alfonso on and off from April 1983 to the present day, most recently appearing in December 2024.
 Hope is a member of the Horton family, the long-running core fictional family on Days.
 She is the mother of Shawn-Douglas Brady, Zack Brady, and Ciara Brady.
 Hope is one half of the supercouple Bo & Hope.
 She works as a cop for the Salem P.D.
 Hope was promoted to Commissioner of Salem P.D. in 2017.

 Alfonso was nominated for a Daytime Emmy Award for Outstanding Younger Actress in a Drama Series (previously called Outstanding Ingenue) in 1985.
 She has also been nominated for eight Soap Opera Digest Awards and won four — two with co-star Peter Reckell (Bo Brady) for Favorite Couple (2001, 2003), Hottest Female Star (1999) and Favorite Newcomer (1984).
 She was also nominated for three Young Artist Awards (1984–86).
 In 2002, she and Reckell won a Special Fan Award (voted online) at the Daytime Emmys for Favorite Couple.